openshift/enhancements/enhancements/testing/improved-platform-tests.md

 ### Build-time Assembly - Aggregating Binaries

-`openshift-tests` contains a traditional binary for running the tests, and all the additional test binaries, which are injected while building the release image.
+Make the existing `tests` payload image (which contains the single monolithic `openshift-tests` binary today and can be used by customers/users/developers to run any/all openshift e2e tests against a cluster) contain a traditional binary for running the tests, and all the additional test binaries, which are injected while building the release image.

 Cons:
-- Longer test times due to the compilation of openshift-tests.
 - Consistency across all repos source which contributes to this binaries.
-- Necessary changes in the build pipeline which will allow constructing binaries from multiple repositories.
+- Necessary changes in the build pipeline which will allow including content from either multiple images, or multiple repos, in a single payload image.